 I spoke to grades 3-5 in the afternoon.
 Although this group, too, voted for the Ocean Conservancy as their choice for an author donation, Paige Coppola, the upper school librarian, told me that many of her students were incredibly moved by the work that The Elephant Sanctuary in Tennessee is doing in providing a home in the wild for elephants who have spent most of their lives performing in circuses.
 Ms. Coppola phoned the sanctuary and arranged for her students to have a remote learning experience with the elephants at the sanctuary.

 Authors for Earth Day gives kids a unique opportunity for learning about the earth and its creatures, and it's an honor for me to be a part of it each year.
 Many thanks to Ms. Lipsey and Ms. Coppola, two incredibly dedicated librarians, and to the teachers, administrators, staff, and PTA at the Bayville Schools who all helped to make it a wonderful day.

-WASHINGTON SCHOOL, in Washington Township, NJ and MCLEAN SIXTH GRADE in Ft.
-Worth, TX USA
+WASHINGTON SCHOOL, in Washington Township, New Jersey and MCLEAN SIXTH GRADE in Ft.
+Worth, Texas USA